iam-Thomas/the-colosseum/README.md

 ### InitLua & RegInit
 There is an InitLua() function.
 This function must be called from a GUI trigger, or else any triggers made through lua code will not persist during the game.

+To create a trigger through lua code, you need to call the function that initializes it through a GUI trigger which is called by the game's code.
+In a GUI trigger, on map initialization, add an action to call a to call a custom script.
+In the custom script action line, you can call any lua function you have defined.
+So, also any function that creates a new trigger.

+I've created some helper functions, which can be called directly from a lua script.
+This would normally not work, but this helper function only registers a function to be called later.
+The registered must eventually be called through a GUI trigger.
+The InitLua() function will call every other function which has been registered this way.
+This approuch allows triggers to be completetly defined in their self-contained files.

-To create a trigger through lua code, you need to call RegInit(...) like so:
+A trigger through lua in this project can be created like so:
 ``` lua
 TriggerName = nil